tiscordlib/guide/gettingstarted/setup.md

 If you ever accidentally share your token, you should immediately come back to this page and reset it.

 It looks something like this: `NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I`.
 If it looks different, you could've copied the client secret instead of the token.

+### Add your bot to a server.
+You can create a bot invite link by clicking on the OAuth2 tab, and then clicking on the URL Generator category.
+You will see a screen, where you will be able to set the scopes and permissions for your bot.

+You should set the scopes to `bot` and `application.commands`, and set the permissions to what you need and generate the link.

+Then, you can paste the link into your browser and add the bot to your server.

 ## Install node.js
 You can install node.js from your package manager, or download it from [nodejs.org](https://nodejs.org/en/download/).